August 1: “You’ll never look at music the same way again” – In 1981, MTV began broadcasting.

 August 13: Just Another Brick in the Wall – In 1961, the first steps toward the building of the Berlin Wall were taken.

 Bootiful – In 1934, L’il Abner premiered.

 The World is Created – In 3114 BC, the world began, according to the Mayan Long Count calendar.

-August 14: Literally – In 1457, the first exactly dated book is published.
+August 14: Literally – In 1457, the first exactly dated book was published.

 Burn, Baby, Burn – In 1933, Oregon was plagued by wild fires.